 We also provide information on viruses where we have found a particular genetic change (mutation) called E484K.
-This mutation is always seen in the South African variant (B.1.351).
+This mutation is always seen in B.1.351 (WHO "Beta", first seen in South Africa).

 Laboratory data suggest that this mutation might make it easier for a virus to infect someone again, or to infect someone who has been vaccinated, but the importance of this mutation in terms of its effect in transmitting the virus is still uncertain.